appsinacup/appsinacup.github.io/_posts/2025-12-29-gamend-scaling.md

 ## Infrastructure

-When scaling, you need a Postgres database and Redis (or configure different caching, such as per node using Erlang Distribution setting):
+When scaling, the recommended is to use Postgres database and Redis cache:

 ```sh
 +------------------------------+